Souravgoswami/ruby-masterclass/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug / feature 🐞💡**
+**Describe the Bug 🐞**

-A clear and concise description of what the bug / feature is.
+A clear and concise description of what the bug is.

 **\[Optional\] Step To Reproduce 🎨**

-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:
-1. Go to '...'
+1. Go to Section...
-2. Click on '....'
+2. Click on the / run '....'
-3. Scroll down to '....'
-4. See error
+3. See error

+**\[Optional\] Steps to Fix 👨🏻‍🔬👩🏻‍🔬**

+Steps to fix the bugs:
+1. Use ... instead of ...
+2. Use ... instead of ...

 **\[Optional\] Screenshots 📸**